loeiten/IN2140/network_theory_assignments/set_2.md

 How long does it take from the start of sending the packet to the end of receiving the packet if...

+**Hint**: You need time for putting the packet onto the channel, and time for moving a bit through the channel.

 ### 7A

 the bandwidth of the data channel is 10 Mbit/s